F TROOP Fridays: Episode 19

 Once.
 It is astutely pointed out by Agarn that if they hit someone during the "private war" they start with a staged Indian attack, that dreaded charge would apply.
-(They came uncomfortably close with the initial treeful!)
+They come uncomfortably close with the initial treeful of arrows.

 WISE OLD HEKAWI SAYING:

 "When thorn of blackberry grow on rock, bullfrog sing like crow in winter."
 The Corporal appreciates it at least, since he's a fan of bullfrogs.
 Who knew?

 Agarn's cringeworthy comment about the Hekawi being "the Vanishing Americans" opens Act II, but few can make a paleface pay like Wild Eagle can.
 And he does it peacefully, episode after episode.

 James, Jacobs and Rondeau were responsible for many of F TROOP's rowdiest moments, and all three were sorely missed in Season Two.
 Iron Horse Go Home was the director's third winner in as many weeks.
 While a few imperfections place it on the opening season's second tier, that's still a lofty place to be. (***1/2 out of four)

 This was crazy fun.
 Y'think they missed out on an opportunity to have Phil Silvers make an appearance?
 O'Rourke wouldn't have existed without Bilko, y'know.